-Accreditation of an institution by the New England Association indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.
-An accredited school or college is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
+Accreditation of an institution of higher education by the Commission indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied though a peer review process.
+An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

-Accreditation by the New England Association is not partial; it applies to the institution as a whole.
-As such, it is not a guarantee of the quality of every course or program offered, or the competence of individual graduates.
-Rather, it provides reasonable assurance about the quality of opportunities available to the students who attend the institution.
+Accreditation by the Commission is not partial but applies to the institution as a whole.
+As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
+Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

 Master of Physician Assistant Studies:

-The Master of Science in Nursing program (MSN) is a candidate for accreditation by the National League for Nursing Accrediting Commission, 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326, phone: (494).975.5000.
+The Master of Science in Nursing program (MSN) is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, phone: (404) 975-5000.

-The Baccalaureate Nursing program (R.N. to B.S.) is accredited by the National League for Nursing Accrediting Commission (NLNAC).
-The National League of Nursing Accrediting Commission, Inc. at 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, (494) 975-5000.
+The Baccalaureate Nursing program (R.N. to B.S.) is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, phone: (404) 975-5000.

 The University was chartered as Franklin Pierce College by the State of New Hampshire on November 14, 1962, under the provisions of Chapter 292 R.S.A.
 In 1965, the State Legislature granted the College statutory authority to grant baccalaureate degrees.